seamplex/feenox/doc/sds.md

  #.
 The input file should match as much as possible the paper (or blackboard) formulation of the problem.
  #.
 It provides means to compare numerical solutions against analytical ones.
  #.
 It should be possible to read run-time arguments from the command line.
  #.
-Input files should be [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control)-friendly.
+Input files are [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control)-friendly.

 ### Syntactic sugar & highlighting